-As the interactions evolve and more details about the individual are collected, the social CRM (sCRM) tools can automatically identify (segment) and direct them onto a calculated user journey where more relevant content is pushed, including the newest clothing pieces of the season.
+As the interactions evolve and more details about the individual are collected, the social CRM (sCRM) tools for WeChat can automatically identify (segment) and direct them onto a calculated user journey where more relevant content is pushed, including the newest clothing pieces of the season.

 Furthermore, Moschino also utilizes this marketing automation strategy to direct customers to offline stores and events, successfully boosting both online and offline traffic and sales.